mecid/mecid.github.io/_posts/2020-06-10-swiftui-wishlist-for-wwdc20.md

 }
 ```

-As you can see, *RouterView* accepts an instance of the *Router* class, which describes a navigation state and a *ViewBuilder* closure that we use to build a view according to the destination state.
+As you can see, *RouterView* accepts an instance of the *Router* class, which describes a navigation stack and a *ViewBuilder* closure that we use to build a view according to the navigation state.

 > To learn more about *@ViewBuilder* in *SwiftUI*, take a look at my ["The power of @ViewBuilder in SwiftUI"](/2019/12/18/the-power-of-viewbuilder-in-swiftui/) post.

 #### Appearance API
 *SwiftUI* provides us styling options by introducing a bunch of protocols.
 For example, *ButtonStyle*, *ToggleStyle*, etc. We create a struct that conforms to the *ButtonStyle* protocol.
-After that, we can put into an environment, and all views inside the environment gain particular styling.
+After that, we can put it into the environment, and all views inside the environment gain particular styling.
 I appreciate the way styling works in *SwiftUI* right now, but we need to expand it to support more views like Form and *NavigationView*.

 > To learn more about styling in *SwiftUI*, take a look at my ["Composable styling in SwiftUI"](/2019/08/28/composable-styling-in-swiftui/) post.